Tom Felton: 2022–present: West End theatre debut and Beyond the Wand

 In early 2022, Felton starred in the Harry Potter 20th Anniversary: Return to Hogwarts retrospective television special as himself, alongside his Harry Potter co-stars including Daniel Radcliffe, Emma Watson, and Rupert Grint.
 In May 2022, Felton made his West End theatre debut in London, in the play 2:22 A Ghost Story.
 In October 2022, Felton published a memoir, Beyond the Wand: The Magic and Mayhem of Growing Up a Wizard, which covers his acting career within the Harry Potter franchise.
-The book debuted at number one on The New York Times nonfiction best-seller list for the week ending 22 October 2022.
-Watson wrote the foreword, referring to herself and Felton as "soulmates."
+The book debuted at number one on The New York Times Best Seller list and number one on the Publishers Weekly Bestseller List selling 33,703 units.

 Felton appeared in the 2023 thriller Some Other Woman.
-He is attached to star as Leon in the upcoming sci-fi/action film Altered alongside Igor Jijikine, Richard Brake, and more.
-Felton is set to appear as Josiah Oldfield in the upcoming Indian television series Gandhi, directed by Hansal Mehta.
+He starred as Leon in the sci-fi/action film Altered (2024) alongside Igor Jijikine, Richard Brake, and more.
+Felton played Josiah Oldfield in the Indian television series Gandhi, directed by Hansal Mehta.
 In June 2025, it was announced that Felton would reprise his role as Draco Malfoy from the Harry Potter films, doing so in the Broadway run of the stage play Harry Potter and the Cursed Child in autumn 2025.
 Shortly after the news broke, Felton was a presenter at the 78th Tony Awards, held in 2025.
-His first appearance on the opening night of Harry Potter and the Cursed Child in November 2025 earned him cheering and applause from the audience forcing a long pause before he said his first line.
+His first appearance on the opening night of Harry Potter and the Cursed Child in November 2025 earned him a standing ovation mid-show.
+Felton is scheduled to stay with the show through 3 January 2027.